 USE OF INDUSTRY GUIDANCE

 The Electric Power Research Institute (EPRI) NP-5652, "Guideline for the Utilization of Commercial-Grade Items in Nuclear Safety Related Applications (NCIG-07)," defines critical characteristics as "identifiable and measurable attributes/variables of a CGI, which once selected to be verified, provide reasonable assurance that the item received is the item specified.”
-NRC's conditional endorsement of EPRI NP-5652 by Generic Letter 89-02 was based on interpreting that in the EPRI definition of critical characteristics the "item specified" encompassed those attributes that are essential for the performance of the item's safety function.
+The Nuclear Regulatory Commission's conditional endorsement of EPRI NP-5652 by Generic Letter 89-02 “Actions to Improve the Detection of Counterfeit and Fraudulently Marketed Products” was based on interpreting that in the EPRI definition of critical characteristics the "item specified" encompassed those attributes that are essential for the performance of the item's safety function.
 This interpretation is consistent with the definition of "critical characteristics for acceptance" found in EPRI NP-6406, "Guidelines for the Technical Evaluation of Replacement Items in Nuclear Power Plants," which notes that critical characteristics for acceptance are a subset of "critical characteristics for design.”

 The EPRI NP-6406 definition of "critical characteristics for design" includes those attributes that ensure the performance of the item's design function.

-EPRI TR-1019163, “Plant Support Engineering: Counterfeit, Fraudulent and Substandard Items- Mitigating the Increasing Risk” describes best practices for avoiding entrance of Counterfeit, Fraudulent or Suspect items into the commercial nuclear supply chain and can be helpful to increase awareness of the potential.
+EPRI 3002002982, Revision 1 “Plant Engineering: Guideline for the Acceptance of Commercial-Grade Items in Nuclear Safety-Related Applications”, endorsed by RG 1.164 “Dedication of Commercial-Grade Items for use in Nuclear Power Plants,” provides dedication guidance consistent with 10 CFR Part 21, and fulfills the QA requirement in Appendix B to 10 CFR Part 50, subject to some exceptions or clarificationsEPRI TR-1019163, “Plant Support Engineering: Counterfeit, Fraudulent and Substandard Items- Mitigating the Increasing Risk” describes best practices for avoiding entrance of Counterfeit, Fraudulent or Suspect items into the commercial nuclear supply chain and can be helpful to increase awareness of the potential.

-Published NRC guidance does not differentiate between design and acceptance critical characteristics and the CGI dedication guidance provided in Generic Letters 89-02 and 91-05does not suggest that all design requirements of an item need to be verified during the dedication process.
+Published NRC guidance does not differentiate between design and acceptance critical characteristics and the CGI dedication guidance provided in Generic Letters 89-02 and 91-05 “Licensee Commercial-Grade Procurement and Dedication Programs” does not suggest that all design requirements of an item need to be verified during the dedication process.
 Rather, the licensee is expected to identify the item's design, material, and performance characteristics that have a direct effect on the item's ability to accomplish its intended safety function and select from these characteristics a set of critical (or acceptance) characteristics that, once verified, will provide reasonable assurance that the item will perform that function.
 Consistency in the definition of critical characteristics can be improved by equating the NRC's definition of critical characteristics to the EPRI definition of "critical characteristics for acceptance."

 END